dwave-examples/template-dash/README.md

 Configuration options can be found in the [demo_configs.py](demo_configs.py) file.

 > [!NOTE]\
-> If you plan on editing any files while the app is running, please run the app with the `--debug` command-line argument for live reloads and easier debugging:
+> If you plan on editing any files while the application is running, please run the application with the `--debug` command-line argument for live reloads and easier debugging:
 `python app.py --debug`

 <!-- End of boilerplate. -->